yazi-rs/plugins/toggle-pane.yazi/README.md

-# toggle-view.yazi
+# toggle-pane.yazi

-Toggle the show, hide, and maximize states for different views: parent, current, and preview.
+Toggle the show, hide, and maximize states for different panes: parent, current, and preview.
 It respects the user's [`ratio` settings](https://yazi-rs.github.io/docs/configuration/yazi#manager.ratio)!

 Assume the user's `ratio` is $$[A, B, C]$$, that is, $$\text{parent}=A, \text{current}=B, \text{preview}=C$$: